Required disclosures

 Your Rights and Protections Against Surprise Medical Bills

-When you get emergency care or get treated by an out-of-network provider at an in-network hospital or ambulatory surgical center, you are protected from surprise billing or balance billing.
+(OMB Control Number: 0938-1401) When you get emergency care or get treated by an out-of-network provider at an in-network hospital or ambulatory surgical center, you are protected from surprise billing or balance billing.

 What is "balance billing" (sometimes called "surprise billing")?

-When you see a doctor or other health care provider, you may owe certain out-of-pocket costs,such as a copayment, coinsurance, and/or a deductible.
-You may have other costs or have to pay the entire bill if you see a provider or visit a health care facility that isn’t in your health plan’s network.
+When you see a doctor or other health care provider, you may owe certain out-of-pocket costs, such as a copayment, coinsurance, and/or a deductible.
+You may have other costs or have to pay the entire bill if you see a provider or visit a health care facility that isn't in your health plan's network.

-“Out-of-network” describes providers and facilities that haven’t signed a contract with your health plan.
+"Out-of-network" describes providers and facilities that haven't signed a contract with your health plan.
 Out-of-network providers may be permitted to bill you for the difference between what your plan agreed to pay and the full amount charged for a service.
-This is called “balance billing.”
+This is called balance billing.
 This amount is likely more than in-network costs for the same service and might not count toward your annual out-of-pocket limit.

-“Surprise billing” is an unexpected balance bill.
-This can happen when you can’t control who is involved in your care - like when you have an emergency or when you schedule a visit at an in-network facility but are unexpectedly treated by an out-of-network provider.
+"Surprise billing" is an unexpected balance bill.
+This can happen when you can't control who is involved in your care — like when you have an emergency, or when you schedule a visit at an in-network facility but are unexpectedly treated by an out-of-network provider.

-You are protected from balance billing for:Emergency servicesIf you have an emergency medical condition and get emergency services from an out-of-network provider or facility, the most the provider or facility may bill you is your plan’s in-network cost-sharing amount (such as copayments and coinsurance).
-You can’t be balance billed for these emergency services.
-This includes services you may get after you’re in stable condition, unless you give written consent and give up your protections not to be balanced billed for these post-stabilization services.
+Emergency services.
+If you have an emergency medical condition and get emergency services from an out-of-network provider or facility, the most the provider or facility may bill you is your plan's in-network cost-sharing amount (such as copayments and coinsurance).
+You can't be balance billed for these emergency services, including services you may get after you're in stable condition — unless you give written consent and give up your protections against being balance billed for these post-stabilization services.

-Certain services at an in-network hospital or ambulatory surgical centerWhen you get services from an in-network hospital or ambulatory surgical center, certain providers there may be out-of-network.
-In these cases, the most those providers may bill you is your plan’s in-network cost-sharing amount.
+Certain services at an in-network hospital or ambulatory surgical center.
+When you get services from an in-network hospital or ambulatory surgical center, certain providers there may be out-of-network.
+In these cases, the most those providers may bill you is your plan's in-network cost-sharing amount.
 This applies to emergency medicine, anesthesia, pathology, radiology, laboratory, neonatology, assistant surgeon, hospitalist, or intensivist services.
-These providers can’t balance bill you and may not ask you to give up your protections not to be balance billed.
+These providers can't balance bill you and may not ask you to give up your protections.

 If you get other services at these in-network facilities, out-of-network providers can't balance bill you unless you give written consent and give up your protections.